sandarm-1/Analog_Circuit_Sizing_Process_Porting_Gm-Over-Id_Neural_Network/README.md

 Existing techniques to generate the dataset for Hybrid approaches:
 * speedup the search within the exploration space by sampling, guided by NNs
 * Some randomized methods start by sampling over the whole design space before zooming-in on promising areas

 **Ideally the whole design space should be explored.
 Why?**
-* Better, larger, more comprehensive training dataset leads to higher model accuracy
+* Better, larger, more comprehensive training dataset leads to higher model accuracy.
-* "The wider the exploration within the design space, the higher the generalization of the computed model will be"
+* The wider the exploration within the design space, the higher the generalization of the computed model will be [1].
-* "Ideally, fully random dataset generation would cover the whole white space "
+* Ideally, fully random dataset generation would cover the whole design space.

+Previous research on using Neural Networks for Analog circuit sizing **did not explore the whole design space**.

+This was from two main limitations:

+1) Previous research **relied on circuit simulator** to compute performance of each design point.
+Each time we invoke the circuit simulator, it's time-consuming & computationally expensive which makes it impractical to search the whole design space or large portions of it.
+2) Previous research has been **focused on optimization of device dimensions (W, L)**.
+Search range for W is of multiple orders of magnitude which makes it impractical to explore the whole design space.

+## Problem 1: using W/L

+Problem is that the search range for W is of multiple orders of magnitude.
+From sub-1um to hundreds of um or more.

+Hence, with W/L it's not practical to explore the whole design space.
+Sweeping W in such a large range is not ideally suited for design space exploration.

+Perhaps it could be possible, but not practical.
+One could sweep the whole W range, but it's 3 orders of magnitude it does not necessarily lend itself to an efficient search.

+**Solution:** Work in the the gm/Id space rather than on the W/L space.
+Then compute W backwards from gm/Id using pre-computed LUT data.
+Search range for gm/Id is approximately from 5 - 25 **regardless of process node**, as opposed to ~3 orders of magnitude for W.

-## Problem 2: relying on SPICE/spectre circuit simulations are time-consuming
+## Problem 2: relying on time-consuming SPICE/spectre circuit simulations

-SPICE/spectre circuit simulations are time-consuming
+SPICE/spectre circuit simulations are time-consuming.
 High computational cost of circuit simulations (SPICE / spectre).

-Again, with circuit simulations (SPICE / spectre) Not possible to explore the whole design space.
+Again, not possible to explore the whole design space with circuit simulations (SPICE / spectre).

-Because they are so time-consuming.
+**Solution:** Use pre-computed LUT data of devices from simulator on target process node, then compute performance specs from this data, without using SPICE/spectre circuit simulator.
+This can be done with a tool like ADT.

-## Proposed approach: explore design space in the gm/Id domain AND using pre-computed lookup tables / design databases.
+## Proposed approach: explore design space in the gm/Id domain AND using pre-computed lookup tables / design database.

 ### Why gm/Id:
 Smaller search range for gm/Id (5 - 25 instead of 3 orders of magnitude of W).